Bontempi ES 3300 sick sounding sound bank keyboard with absurdly crappy lo-fi rhythms

 Despite it has 50 fancy named preset sounds, they all sound similar and are made from a few static digital waveforms (each 2 mixed sine waves?) with very few and primitive volume envelopes.
 All sounds are infested with strong digital aliasing noise and have audible zipper noise.
 In unmodified state this thing yells ear tormentingly loud out of its tinny speaker unless you turn volume lower, but this makes the sound even worse because the digital volume control steals bits from the low resolution DAC.

 The digital rhythms sound so extremely sick, thin and distorted that I thought that my specimen has a broken capacitor.
-Although there theoretically might by still some "electro" tekkno fans those think they are "cult", you can believe me that when even I consider them crappy, then it is very unlikely that you will like them.
-The percussion neither sound in any way natural nor are nice blippy synth sounds, but resemble rather the harsh digital cracking ping noises from a skipping old audio CD player fed with a broken CD.
-The drums are impulsive popping noises like when a dog would bite into a microphone, while the cymbals are made from a dull digital hiss that contains a harsh high beep and reminds to a fresh tinitus with water in the ear.
+Although there theoretically might by still some electro or tekkno fans out there those think they are "cult", you can believe me that when even I consider them crappy, then it is very unlikely that you will like them.
+The percussion sound neither in any way natural nor are nice blippy synth sounds, but resemble rather the harsh digital cracking pings from a skipping old CD player fed with a broken CD.
+The drums are impulsive popping noises like a dog chewing on a microphone, while the cymbals are made from a dull digital hiss that contains a harsh high beep and rather resembles a fresh tinitus with water in the ear.
+These drums are icky in a wicked way and I am still musing if there is a proper musical use for it (may be horror or sci-fi movie).
 Only in combination with the cheesy accompaniments of the chord sequencer they sound a bit better.

 main features: